jasonumiker/samlapi/README.md

 ## Troubleshooting
 To troubleshoot this run the container interactively with `docker run -it --rm --entrypoint=/bin/bash samlapi` and then use irb to paste the samlapi.rb file line-by-line in to the Ruby interpreter and see the results.

 Note that you need to use `password = STDIN.gets.chomp` instead when running the command interactively.
-Paste everything before the username capture, run the username then the password capture, then paste continue - otherwise it'll treat the next line of code as a username/password.
+Paste everything before the username capture, run the username then the password capture, then continue - otherwise it'll treat the next line of code as a username/password.

 ## More Info
 https://github.com/CU-CloudCollab/samlapi